After You Apply

 Once you’ve received notification that your student has been placed in a CRISIS course, you will need to access our student portal to:

-- See course placement and financial aid award (if applicable).
+- See your student's course placement and financial aid award (if applicable).

 - Complete the required forms.